DistributedWeb/developers.dwebx.org/docs/apis/dbrowser.ddrive.md

 await dbrowser.dDrive.dDrive('dweb://foobar/').readdir('/')
 ```

 A dDrive is always allowed to read and write its own files.
-Applications must ask permission before writing to other hyperdrives.
+Applications must ask permission before writing to other ddrives.

 ## API